Mathématique: Intergalactic Gate Bridge

 She gives him a look, but she doesn’t deny it.

 And she shouldn’t.
 He is terrible.
-With people.
-With tech he does just fine.

 “Aren’t you lonely?”
-Carter whispers.
+Carter asks.
 “When you go home?
 After you’ve blown up the star, taken out the enemy fleet, rescued the amnestic cryptographer?
 When no one goes with you?
 When no one’s there, waiting?”

 “Where’s Mitchell?”
 He asks as gently as he knows how.